wavexx/screenkey/README.rst

 Install dependencies (on Debian/Ubuntu)::

-  sudo apt-get install python-gtk2 python-setuptools python-setuptools-git python-distutils-extra
+  sudo apt-get install python-gtk2 python-setuptools python-distutils-extra

 You can also install "screenkey" via ArchLinux's AUR package: